xiaoyunyang/xiaoyunyang.github.io/content/post/startup/guide-deploying-mern-to-aws.md

 [See this article](https://dzone.com/articles/confused-by-aws-storage-options-s3-ebs-amp-efs-explained) for a discussion on when to use what.

-EFS is ideal if your web app is set up as microservices deployed to ECS in Docker containers.
+In general, EFS is ideal if your web app is set up as microservices deployed to ECS in Docker containers.
 EFS is a fully managed file storage solution that can provide persistent shared access to data that all containers in a cluster can use.
 [EFS is container friendly](https://convox.com/blog/efs/).
 If you need a network filesystem solution that can allow multiple EC2 instances to access the same data at the same time, use EFS.

 What we want to do is to have containers that gets access to the original data each time it starts.
 The original data comes from EFS.